Sunset Carson Rides Again

 Sunset Carson Rides Again is a 1948 American Western film produced and directed by Oliver Drake and shot on his own ranch.
 Filmed in 1947 in Kodachrome on 16mm film, the film was the first of Drake's Yucca Pictures Corporation to star Sunset Carson.
 The film was released by Astor Pictures Corporation in 35mm Cinecolor.
+The film follows Bob Ward as he is rescued by a man named Sunset Carson, who Bob believes murdered his father.